all-in-one-of/kb3d-for-houdini/README.md

 ## Contribute

 To add more kits to the auto-detection, please send an email to lennart.breede@gmail.com with the FBX file name, the scale when importing into Houdini and an example of it's name attribute.

+## Upcoming features

+- [ ] Better shader import for both older and new KitBash3D kits.

 ## Donate